learn-co-curriculum/phase-1-html-forms/README.md

 When the user clicks the submit button, their responses in the `input` fields are captured and labeled using the `name` attributes from each element.
-The browser temporarily stores this information like so:
+The browser stores this information like this:

 `owner-name=Bob+Barkley&dog-name=SirBarksALot&favorite-toy=ball`

-A `POST` is like a secure envelope, we can't see the information being sent.
+A `POST` is like a secure envelope.
+We can't see the information being sent.
 That's why `POST` is the right call when sending sensitive information like passwords or national IDs.
 The user's browser **is not redirected** in this case.
 We can't show you a screenshot of what this looks like because, well,